MikeHopcroft/Einstein/documentation/test.md

 # Einstein Shell Tutorial

 Einstein provides an interactive shell for trying out concepts in a self-contained, simulated cloud environement that runs on the local machine.
-This tutorial introduces the `Shell` and then walks through the process of
+This tutorial introduces the `Shell` and then uses it to walk through the following concepts

 * Deploying the `Einstein Service`
 * Uploading a `Benchmark`